 Seven of the 14 people who were rescued remained in hospitals Saturday; the rest were discharged, the society said.

-The building collapsed Friday with a "huge whoosh and then thump," said eyewitness Ali Jawad Bhimani, a hotel owner who lives near the building in Dar es Salaam's normally bustling Kariakoo central business district.
+The building collapsed Friday with a “huge whoosh and then thump,” said Ali Jawad Bhimani, a hotel owner who lives near the building in Dar es Salaam’s normally bustling Kariakoo central business district.

 “The fallen building is next to our mosque.
 There is a small field there where the young boys play football.
 The building fell right on top,” he said Friday.
 “But 10 to 15 of the boys playing got away safely and are unharmed.”